Your Primary Contacts

 He has a BS in Economics from the University of Washington.

 Tage specializes in developing sophisticated yet practical Excel-based rate modeling tools to calculate full cost-of-service, determine cost-benefit of alternatives and improve user experience through dashboards and calculators.
-His experience includes working with water, sewer and stormwater utility clients to develop level of service scenarios that involved CIP analysis and alternative funding strategies.

 What energizes him about his work is the ability to problem solve and observe the short and long-term of adopted rate programs.
 When not working, he enjoys backpacking in the wild and playing Ultimate Frisbee.